sujiayi317/react-routing/README.md

 # Practice routing - first example
+- React Router allows us to create client side routing in our react project.

+- It allows us to create dynamic routes and fetch api calls based on route parameters.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).